 from bullets to bottles - planning + design

-(2013-2016) This museum utilizes recycled wine cases to bring new life to an old military bunker outside of Shanghai.
+(2013-2016) Recycled wine cases bring new life to a pre-World War II military bunker outside of Shanghai, which now serves as a wine museum.

 -